- Planning to Retire

 It is never too late, or too early, to start planning for your retirement from U of T. The University offers a variety of information and services for those for whom retirement is years away or just around the corner.
 The goal is to enable employees and retirees to make informed choices when planning for your life after retirement.

 If you are within ten years of NRD, you are invited to an information session on retirement options.
-These sessions are usually offered in the spring each year to provide information on the following provisions:
+These sessions are usually offered in the fall or spring each year to provide information on the following provisions:

 - Postponed retirement;

 Representatives from Human Resources will be on-hand to provide you with information and respond to your questions.

 Other retirement related and financial planning seminars are held throughout the year.
 Details are available on the ODLC website a video recording of the latest USW Pension Presentation is available on YouTube.
 A copy of the USW presentation can be found here.

 Please review the following information on Employee Self Service for greater accuracy on the retirement package:

 - mailing address;